 The photograph was one of many Muybridge photographed along the west coast from San Diego to Washington State for the Lighthouse Board.
 The photograph features the lighthouse dramatically perched atop a rocky promontory overlooking the Pacific Ocean, with a curve of rocky coastline sweeping across the foreground.
 You can see the image on the museum’s page.
 This print portrays the deep reddish browns characteristic of an albumen print.

 Another Muybridge image is the absolutely luminescent “Valley of the Yosemite, from Rocky Ford”, 1872 which was printed at 16.88 x 21.45-inches

 Above, another photograph from my personal collection.
-Easy-to-produce albumen prints helped create a craze for carte de visite portraits like this one.
+Easy-to-produce albumen prints helped create a craze for cabinet card portraits like this one.

 How stable are albumen prints?

 Now let’s talk briefly about concerns of conservation and preservation in albumen prints.
 Even within a decade or two of its invention, the permanence of albumen printing was called into question.
 Imperfections in the fixing chemistry or process meant prints would fade and yellow rapidly.
 Even prints kept carefully stored for decades to prevent fading may be susceptible to damage if improperly displayed today.